How to use sunscreen safely

 What to look for when buying sunscreens

-For further information on sensible sun exposure, please visit the HSE's SunSmart campaign.
+For further information on protection from sun exposure, please visit HSE's SunSmart information.